sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 which promote the SCA.
 6) Inappropriate use of copyrighted material.

-**_To meet of keep certification, all pages must be formatted correctly:_**
-1) No use of Frames, no exceptions.
-2) No more than 6 columns in a table
-3) If at all avoidable, no tables within tables.
-4) Navigation links on the left side or top of page
-5) All Navigation in the same place throughout the entire site.
 6) Banner or text at the top of the page indicating the group, or sub entity of the group
 7) A Title indicating the group and, if appropriate, the sub area of the group currently being viewed.
 Breadcrumbs are acceptable.
-8) High contrast text / background (no yellow on green!)
-9) Only a discreet piece of information on one page (ie, don’t lump all of your information on one page) The information on one page should be readable with a minimal amount of vertical scrolling.
-10) No blinking text
-11) Minimal graphics (thumbnails to full sized photo’s are encouraged with the appropriately signed authorization to use the photograph on file)
-12) No scrolling text
-13) No animated images
-Formatted: Bullets and Numbering
-Formatted: Bullets and Numbering

 ## Outlands Disclaimer
 The Outlands disclaimer must be on the main page or linked to the main page of every certified